Relativistic Magnetohydrodynamic Simulations of Giant Magnetar Bursts: Discussion

 which is considerably shorter than the observed duration of the main spike, $\sim 250$--$500~\mathrm{ms}$.
 Although the hot ejecta tail requires a few$\,\times\, \tau_{\rm rec}$ to traverse a surface at $\sim 100 r_*$, our simulated flare remains significantly shorter.
 Positioning the twist region closer to the magnetic pole could partially increase the reconnection timescale, $\propto r_{\rm rec} \sim r_C$, where $r_C$ is the equatorial radius of the twisted field line.
 However, this would also reduce the amount of released energy, which scales approximately as $r_C^{-5/2}$, as discussed in Appendix~\ref{sec:twist_loc}.

-Considerable uncertainty arises in the determination of the reconnection rate in flares occurring close to the magnetar.
-In particular, reconnection is expected to proceed in a deeply radiative regime, where copious pair creation during reconnection produces an optically thick, collisional plasma \citep{Uzdensky:2011,Beloborodov:2021}.
+Considerable uncertainty remains regarding the physical mechanisms that set the reconnection rate in flare current sheets near the magnetar.
+Global GR-particle-in-cell simulations of collisionless pair plasmas around black holes find local reconnection rates of $v_{\rm rec}\sim0.1c$ \citep{Bransgrove:2021,El_Mellah:2023,Meringolo:2025}, substantially larger than the rate measured in our ideal MHD simulations.
+If similarly fast reconnection occurred in magnetar flares, it would shorten the flare duration, $\tau_{\rm rec}$, and increase the flare luminosity.
+Strong radiative cooling appears to weakly affect the collisionless reconnection rate \citep[e.g.,][]{Sironi:2020}.
+However, reconnection in the flare current sheet near a magnetar is expected to occur in a deeply radiative regime, where copious pair creation may produce an optically thick, collisional plasma \citep{Uzdensky:2011,Beloborodov:2021}.
 Reconnection in this regime can be influenced by the strong radiation pressure that develops around the layer, potentially reducing the reconnection rate.
-The details of this process are unknown and remain to be clarified using first-principles radiative simulations.
+The details of this process remain unknown and require first-principles radiative kinetic and MHD simulations.